brunjlar/neural/README.markdown

 they either

 - are wrappers for an engine written in another language or
-- offer a limitted choice of network architectures, training algorithms or error functions or are not easily extensible.
+- offer a limited choice of network architectures, training algorithms or error functions or are not easily extensible.

 The goal of this library is to have an implementation in native Haskell (reasonably efficient)